Why Nexus invests heavily in its certificate authority (CA) platform for its 20th anniversary

 Certificate Manager first saw the light of day 20 years ago, and during its childhood years PKI was regarded as a too complicated and expensive method by some, according to Malmström.

 “This has led some of our competitors to discontinue their CA softwares.
-Now that it is clear that PKI is not only here to stay, but is growing considerably, we are getting a lot of questions about how to migrate from, for example, UniCERT and RSA Digital Certificate Solutions.
+Now that it is clear that PKI is not only here to stay, but is growing considerably, we are getting a lot of questions about how to migrate from, for example, RSA Digital Certificate Solutions.
 This can be accomplished by moving data in a migration process,” says Malmström.

 And since Certificate Manager is up to date to meet current and future security challenges, PKI no longer has to be complicated or expensive.